eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/bin/README.md

-# Demo 30: CloudFormation: WordPress
+# Demo 30: CloudFormation: WordPress Scripts

 These scripts will initialize, run or reset a Demo which uses CloudFormation to create a WordPress installation first in an AWS Account, then a Eucalyptus Demo Account, then migrate content from